General

 comments

-Display default comments for the Open Graph and Twitter tags.
+Display HTML comments to separate the Open Graph and Twitter tags.

 default: false